Vipcube/dockercli-with-node-protoc/README.md

 ## Why we need it

-Mostly it is used during CI/CD (continuous integration and continuous delivery) or as part of an automated build/deployment with with Amazon ECR and EKS.
+Mostly it is used during CI (continuous integration) or as part of an automated build with node and protobuf.

 ## NOTES